ONTOX Hackathon

 Awards

-The winning presenter of the pitch will obtain free participation at the 22nd International Congress ESTIV to be held from 3 to 6 June 2024 in Prague.
+The winning presenter of the pitch obtained free participation at the 22nd International Congress ESTIV.
 The winning team will be granted a small award for all team members.

 The venue